 Rent default insurance is an excellent way to protect against unpaid rent.
 To purchase this type of insurance, the insurer first reviews the tenant’s profile to assess their creditworthiness; generally, the tenant must have a permanent employment contract or provide proof of a stable monthly income.

-If the tenant stops paying rent, the insurance company will cover the monthly payments to the landlord up to the agreed-upon limit, which can range from 6 to 12 months.
-They also provide legal assistance in filing an eviction lawsuit against the tenant.
+If the tenant stops paying, the insurance company will compensate the landlord for the monthly payments up to the contracted limit, which may range from 6 to 12 months.
+They also provide legal assistance to file an eviction claim against the tenant.

 Some insurance policies include additional benefits such as coverage for damage caused by vandalism committed by the tenant, coverage for unpaid utilities, and legal assistance.

-Are you interested in buying a property to rent out?
-With Domoblock, the profitability of buying a property will allow you to maximize your rental income.
+Are you interested in purchasing property for rental purposes?
+With Domoblock, the profitability of acquiring property allows you to maximize your rental income.
 Ask us how.

-Now you can grow your money in the real estate market without needing large amounts of capital or dealing with complications.
-Domoblock is revolutionizing real estate investment, allowing you to invest in high-value properties with as little as €200.
-Its blockchain-based model ensures complete transparency, security, and efficient management, making investing easier than ever.
+Now you can grow your money in the real estate sector without the need for large capital or complex processes.
+Domoblock is revolutionizing real estate investing, allowing you to participate in high-value properties with as little as €200.
+Its blockchain-based model ensures full transparency, security, and efficient management, making investing easier than ever.

 With estimated returns of over 10% and payback periods ranging from 8 to 12 months, Domoblock stands out as a modern and accessible option for those looking to generate passive income through real estate.
 Plus, you have the support of a team of specialists who select the best opportunities to optimize your investment.